idaholab/TMAP8/doc/content/verification_and_validation/val-2a.md

 ## Case and Model Parameters

-The beam flux on the upstream side of the sample during the experiment is presented in [val-2a_flux_and_pressure_TMAP4], and only 75 % of the flux remain in the sample.
+The beam flux on the upstream side of the sample during the experiment is presented in [val-2a_flux_and_pressure_TMAP4], and only 75 % of the flux remains in the sample.
 Other case and model parameters used in TMAP8 are listed in [val-2a_set_up_values_TMAP4].

 !table id=val-2a_flux_and_pressure_TMAP4 caption=Values of beam flux on the upstream side of the sample during the experiment [!citep](anderl1985tritium,longhurst1992verification).
 | time (s)      | Beam flux $F$ (atom/m$^2$/s)   |